 Allergies and asthma share a lot of the same root irritants.
-This includes dusty rooms, animals, and insects such as cockroaches.
+This can include dusty rooms and animals among others.

 Setting aside time to clean on a weekly basis can help reduce your symptoms considerably.
-Wearing a well-fitting mask while cleaning may decrease exposure to dust.
 So can avoiding direct interactions with animals you know you are sensitive to.
 Quickly respond to signs of rodent or insect infestations at home.
-Also remember to use low-odor cleaners when possible, as some chemicals can trigger asthma symptoms as well.
+Also remember to use unscented cleaners when possible, as some chemicals can trigger asthma symptoms as well.

 Cigarettes and other smoking methods are very common asthma agitators.
 It’s highly recommended that you do not smoke as a person with asthma.
 Damage to your lungs is more likely to occur over time.
 Sadly, little can be done about secondhand smoke exposure while out in public.
 This is why having your inhalers with you when you go out is so important.
 When possible, remove yourself from locations where people are smoking.
 This includes both indoor and outdoor settings.

 Some people experience exercise-induced asthma.
 Symptoms can often increase when working out, playing sports, or doing other strenuous activities like moving heavy objects.
 Did you know that you can speak to your doctor, prescribing pharmacist, or advanced nurse practitioner about how your asthma plan can help to support you to stay active?